ibm-cloud-architecture/refarch-cloudnative-micro-customer/README.md

 ###### refarch-cloudnative-micro-customer

-## Microprofile based Microservice Apps Integration with IBM Cloudant
+## Microprofile based Microservice Apps Integration with Apache CouchDB

 This repository contains the **MicroProfile** implementation of the **Customer Service** which is a part of 'IBM Cloud Native Reference Architecture' suite, available [here](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/tree/microprofile).